 a.
 Methods for turnover control should include measures for partial as well as complete turnover of a system or component.
 Where the licensee's operations and test organizations are separate, jurisdictional control upon turnover should be specified.
 Contents of a "turnover package" should be specified.

-Criterion XIV of Appendix B to 10 CFR 50 requires the licensee to establish controls to indicate the status of tests performed and to identify items which have passed required tests.
+Criterion XIV of Appendix B to 10 CFR Part 50 requires the licensee to establish controls to indicate the status of tests performed and to identify items which have passed required tests.
 Administrative procedures should require the use of logs, marked-up drawings, and tags on systems or components to implement these controls.

 1-4.
 No additional guidance.